TroyHisted/jdbc-query/README.md

 ```

 ### BeanRowMapper
-A bean row mapper is a specialized row mapper that uses BeanUtils to map the result set to the object based
+A bean row mapper is a specialized row mapper that uses BeanUtils to map the result set to the object by
-on treating the column names as bean properties.
+treating the column names as bean properties.
 The BeanRowMapper comes with an implementation of
 `mapRow(ResultSet)`, but requires the implementation of a `newBeanInstance()` method which should
 return a new instance of the bean you're trying to map to.
 The BeanRowMapper also includes a convenient static
 `forClass(Class<T>)` method that creates a special BeanRowMapper using the getInstance() method of the